The Best Kitchen Sink Cookies

 How to Make Brown Butter

-First, you’ll want to start with unsalted butter because it browns more easily.
+We usually prefer baking with salted butter (we know, it’s controversial), but for brown butter, we recommend using unsalted butter because it browns more easily.
 The salt in salted butter can cause the butter to foam up more when you’re melting it, making it harder to see when the milk solids are browning.
 This can make it easier to overcook the butter and turn it into burnt butter instead of brown.
+Here’s how to brown that unsalted butter:

 - Cut the butter into tablespoon sized pieces.
 This will help it melt faster.